-At Unsworth Academy the principle of democracy is consistently reinforced, with the democratic process being employed for important decisions within the school community, for instance, elections being held for Head Boy and Girl and our Prefects.
+At Unsworth Academy the principle of democracy is consistently reinforced, with the democratic process being employed for important decisions within the school community, for instance, elections being held for school councillors.
 The principle of democracy is explored in History and Religious Studies as well as in form time and assemblies.
 Student voice is also a part of recruitment and monitoring and evaluation of teaching and learning.

 The rule of law

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Students are taught the values and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-In 2018 the Academy embraced a consultative process by which all stakeholders (with learners as predominant force) set their own code of conduct in the shape of the Unsworth Way.
+In 2023 the Academy embraced a consultative process by which all stakeholders (with learners as the predominant force) designed the vision, culture and values of the organisation.

 Within Unsworth Academy students are actively encouraged to make independent choices knowing that they are in a safe, secure and supportive environment.
 As a school we educate and provide boundaries for students to make choices safety, through the provision of a safe environment and an empowering education.
 Students are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of E-Safety in ICT and their form time activities.

 Respect is at the core of our school ethos and is modelled by students and staff alike.
 The school promotes respect for others and this is reiterated through our classroom and learning environments.
-In line with our commitment to democracy students at Castlebrook High School are always able to voice their opinions and we foster an environment where students are safe to disagree with each other.
-Mutual respect is embraced throughout the curriculum from the concept of ‘fair play’ in PE to the peer reading programme which promote mutual respect and support between students across different year groups within the school.
+In line with our commitment to democracy students at Unsworth Academy are always able to voice their opinions and we foster an environment where students are safe to disagree with each other.
+Mutual respect is embraced throughout the curriculum from the concept of ‘fair play’ in PE to our school values which include be moral, be inclusive and be kind.

 Tolerance of those of different faiths and beliefs